git719/zls/README.md

 ## SP Logon
 To use an SP logon it means you first have to set up a dedicated App Registrations, grant it the same Reader resource and Global Reader security access roles mentioned above.
 Please reference other sources on the Web for how to do an Azure App Registration.

-Once above is setup, you then follow the same logic as for User ID logon above, but using `-cr` instead; or use the other environment variables.
+Once above is setup, you then follow the same logic as for User ID logon above, but using `-cr` instead; or use the other environment variables (MAZ_CLIENT_ID andMAZ_CLIENT_SECRET ).

-The utility ensures that the permissions for configuration directory where the `credentials.yaml` file is kept is only accessible by the owning user.
-However, storing a secrets in clear-text is a very poor security practice and should not use other than for quick testing and so on.
-The environment variable options was developed pricisely for this SP logon logon pattern, when the `zls` utility can run from say a container, and the secret injected as an environment variable, and this would be much more secure.
+The utility ensures that the permissions for configuration directory where the `credentials.yaml` file is only accessible by the owning user.
+However, storing a secrets in a clear-text file is a very poor security practice and should __never__ be use other than for quick tests, etc. The environment variable options was developed pricisely for this SP logon pattern, where the `zls` utility could be setup to run from say a [Docker container](https://en.wikipedia.org/wiki/Docker_(software)) and the secret injected as an environment variable, and that would be a much more secure way to run the utility.

-These login methods and the environment variables are described in more length in the [maz](https://github.com/git719/maz) package.
+These login methods and the environment variables are described in more length in the [maz](https://github.com/git719/maz) package README.

-## Known Issues
+## To-Do and Known Issues
+The program is stable enough to be relied on as a reading/listing utility, but there are a number of little niggly things that could be improved.
+Will put a list together at some point.

+At any rate, no matter how stable any code is, it is always worth remembering computer scientist [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare)'s famous quote:
-> "Inside every large program is a small program struggling to get out." - Tony Hoare
+> "Inside every large program is a small program struggling to get out."

-## Utility Philosophy
+## Coding Philosophy
-The primary goal of this utility is to serve as a study aid for understanding the MSAL library as coded in the Go language.
-In addition, it can serve as a very useful little utility for permforming quick CLI checks of objects in your Azure cloud.
-The coding philosophy is to keep things clear and simple to understand and maintain.
+As mention in the *Introduction* above, the primary goal of this utility is to serve as a study aid for coding Azure utilities in Go, as well as to serve as a quick, _Swiss Army knife* utility to list tenant objects.

+If you look through the code you will note that it is very straightforward.
+Keeping the code clear, and simple to understand and maintain is another coding goal.

-The bulk of the code is in the [maz](https://github.com/git719/maz) package.
+Note that the bulk of the code is actually in the [maz](https://github.com/git719/maz) library, and other packages.

 ## Usage
 ```